-Comparing the predictions of the model with zero separations to the model with an infinitely large separation rate, it is clear that for a sufficiently large decline in labor market turnover:
+Comparing the predictions of the model with very high turnover and therefore very large labor market frictions, to the model with a very low separation rate and therefore with hiring frictions close to zero, it is clear that for a sufficiently large decline in labor market turnover:

 - 1. Labor productivity becomes less procyclical with respect to output. - 2.
-Labor productivity goes from acyclical to countercyclical with respect to employment, depending on parameter values (a sufficient condition is logarithmic utility over consumption).
+Labor productivity goes from acyclical to countercyclical with respect to employment, depending on parameter values (a sufficient condition is logarithmic utility over consumption). - 3.
+The relative volatility of employment increases.